Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 - Mississippi State's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- In games that Mississippi State totals more than 449.9 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Mississippi State totals over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.

-- This year, the Bulldogs have turned the ball over 10 times, while the Commodores have forced 10.

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.